-Raw food diets are a visible and ardently promoted alternative to mainstream eating today.
-But are mostly or fully raw diets better than other strategies for optimal modern health?
-Before you answer, we would point out a recent study of natural human eating patterns by researchers at the Federal University in Brazil, published by the National Academy of Sciences, suggests that our switch to cooked foods may have played a much larger role in our evolutionary development and been far more health-increasing than many of us realize.
+Raw food diets are frequently and often ardently promoted as a superior alternative to mainstream eating today.
+But are either mostly or fully raw diets better than other eating strategies for optimal modern health?
+Before you answer, we would point out a recent study of natural human eating by researchers at Federal University in Brazil, and published by the National Academy of Sciences.
+It suggests that our Paleolithic switch to significant cooked foods played a larger role in our evolutionary development, and was far more adaptive or health-increasing, than previously appreciated.

 Photo Courtesy of Tree of Life

-Widely highlighted in the scientific press – see ScienceMag and LiveScience as examples – the new study does more than simply remind us that meat-eating and the eventual consumption of cooked starches are integral parts of our natural heritage.
-Using a novel analysis of fossil records, it suggests that the rise of cooked meats and starchy plants in our diets, corresponding with the control of fire by our foraging ancestors, was fairly momentous, and even crucial to our brain development and the precipitous advance of our ancestral line in the last million years or more.
+Widely covered in the scientific press – see ScienceMag and LiveScience as examples – the study does more than simply remind us that meat-eating and the eventual consumption of cooked starches are integral parts of our natural heritage.
+Using a novel analysis of fossil records, the study suggests that the rise of cooked meats and starchy plants in our diets, corresponding with the control of fire by our foraging ancestors, was fairly momentous – providing added nutrients essential to advanced human brain development, and enabling the precipitous evolutionary rise of our ancestral line in the last million years.

 In essence, the research team’s finding is that the advent of cooked foods was pivotal to our ascent, allowing us to consume far greater proteins and fats, and calories overall, than otherwise would have been possible on the grasslands of Africa with a wholly raw diet.
-The change to cooked foods is therefore hypothesized to have been an essential factor or precondition in the development of, or selection for, the much larger human brains and more complex behavioral patterns.
+The change to cooked foods is therefore hypothesized to have been an essential factor or precondition in the development of, or selection for, the much larger human brains and more complex behavioral patterns of modern humans.

-Given these new and quite important findings, as well as related prior research on natural human nutrition and key principles from modern dietary science, let’s consider the health-based case for fully and mostly raw diets today.
+Given these new and quite important findings, as well as related prior research on natural human nutrition and key principles from modern dietary science we will discuss, let’s consider the health-based case for both fully and mostly raw diets today.

 The Scientific Evidence

 Typically, the goal in raw eating is to make uncooked foods at least 80% and as much as 100% of our daily diet.
-Raw food advocates theorize that this change increases the nutritional quality of the foods we eat, while favorably shifting our diet away from processed foods and toward more whole and healthier food choices more generally.
+Raw food advocates theorize that this change maintains the nutritional quality of the foods we eat, while favorably shifting our diet away from processed foods and toward more whole and healthier food choices generally.

-Importantly, raw food eating is often combined with veganism – whether to support health or ethical goals – though it needn’t be.
-In any case, if an adequate protein and calorie intake is pursued, the approach produces a daily diet focused on: 1) raw vegetables and fruits, 2) raw seeds and tree nuts, sprouted beans and grains, dairy products, and/or raw and dried meats (defined broadly here to include all animal flesh foods).
+Importantly, raw food eating is often employed or advocated today as part of vegetarianism and veganism, though it needn’t be.
+In any case, and if adequate nutrient and calorie levels are pursued, the approach produces a daily diet focused on: 1) raw vegetables and fruits, 2) raw seeds and tree nuts, 3) sprouted beans and grains, 4) unpasteurized dairy products, 5) raw eggs, and/or 6) raw or dried meats and fish.

-If we consider the ideas that our natural human diet over the last two million years increasingly included not just meats but cooked meat and starches, and that significant human grain and legume eating did not begin until the agricultural revolution, raw diets cannot be seen as “natural” in an historical sense.
-But this does not mean they cannot be healthy for modern humans (though 100% plant-based vegan diets, raw or not, will always lack a number of essential nutrients without significant care and some use of dietary supplements, reflecting the historical novelty of the approach).
+If we consider the ideas that our natural human diet over the last million years increasingly included not just meats, but cooked meat and starches, and that significant human grain and legume eating did not begin until the agricultural revolution 10,000 years ago, raw diets cannot be seen as “natural” in a historical sense.
+But this does not mean raw diets cannot be healthy for modern humans (though 100% plant-based vegan diets, raw or not, will always lack a number of essential nutrients without significant care and some use of dietary supplements, reflecting the historical novelty of the approach).

-Here is a brief summary of our reading of available research related to the health benefits and limitations of modern raw diets:
+Here is a brief summary of our reading of available research related to the health benefits and limitations of modern fully or mostly raw diets:

 + Healthy raw vegetables & fruits are encouraged – we know via extensive scientific research that diets rich in raw and raw-edible vegetables and fruits are both natural for humans and far healthier than eating practices that lack or marginalize these foods.
-For this reason, when fully or mostly raw eating promotes greater vegetable and fruit consumption, it can greatly increase dietary quality, notably among people eating industrial diets low in fiber and high in fats, sugars, and salt.
+For this reason, when fully or mostly raw eating promotes greater vegetable and fruit consumption, it can greatly increase dietary quality, especially among people eating predominantly low-fiber, high-sugar processed diets.

-– Low protein, fat & nutrient intake is possible – in both their vegan and non-vegan forms, raw diets can lead to unnaturally low protein and fat consumption, as well as reduced levels of accompanying micronutrients.
-This idea is underscored by the new Federal University research suggesting that not just meats, but more readily consumable cooked meats, may have been essential to our neurological development and thus perhaps also to our physiological health today.
-Though the pronounced leanness often achieved through raw veganism, in particular, is prized and viewed as desirable by many in our time, this outcome represents an unnatural and potentially far from optimal physiological, metabolic, and hormonal states.
-As highlighted before, in addition to the potential for reduced essential proteins and fatty acids, other dietary risks from raw eating include chronically low levels of vitamin D, vitamin B12, calcium, iodine, iron, and zinc.
+– Low protein, fat & nutrient intake is possible – especially in their vegan forms or when animal foods are significantly avoided, raw diets can lead to unnaturally and undesirably low protein and fat consumption, along with reduced levels of accompanying micronutrients.
+This idea is underscored by the research study we highlighted before, suggesting that not just meats, but more readily consumable cooked meats, may have been essential to our neurological development and thus perhaps also to our physiological health today.
+Though the pronounced leanness often achieved through raw diets and veganism in particular is prized and viewed as desirable by many people in our time, this outcome represents unnatural and potentially far from optimal physiological, metabolic, and hormonal states.
+As highlighted before, in addition to the potential for reduced essential proteins and fatty acids, other dietary risks from raw vegan eating include risks of chronically low levels of vitamin B12, vitamin K2, calcium, iodine, iron, and zinc.

 Our Natural Truth Rating

-Given this pattern of evidence, HumanaNatura rates the proposal that raw diets are healthier a 6/10 (Notable Evidence) in our Natural Truth rating system.
+Given this pattern of evidence, HumanaNatura rates the proposal that fully or mostly raw diets are healthier a 6/10 (Notable Evidence) in our Natural Truth rating system.

 We base our rating on two competing considerations.
-One is the strong evidence that increases in raw vegetable and fruit consumption, and the displacement of common industrial foods, can produce substantial health benefits.
+One is the likelihood that raw food eating will increase vegetable and fruit consumption, and displace processed foods, in both cases potentially leading to substantial health benefits.

-For these reasons, we recommend use of HumanaNatura’s OurPlate healthy eating guide – and its practices of mostly rather wholly raw food eating, cooking of all animal foods, and avoidance of grains and legumes – as a model for optimal modern nutrition.
-This approach is based on important Natural Eating principles in HumanaNatura’s Personal Health Program, some of which we have touched on here.
+For these reasons, we encourage use of HumanaNatura’s OurPlate healthy eating guide – and its practices of mostly rather wholly raw food eating, cooking of all animal foods, and avoidance of grains and legumes – as a model for optimal modern nutrition.
+This approach is based on important Natural Eating principles contained in HumanaNatura’s Personal Health Program, some of which we have touched on in this discussion.